Abhishek-Aditya-bs/Recommender-System-MovieLens/README.md

 Ratings of user-item combinations are predicted on the basis of their neighborhoods.
 These neighborhoods can be defined in one of two ways:

-i) User-based Collaborative filtering: The ratings provided by the like-minded users of a target user A are used in order to make the recommendations for A.
+i) _User-based Collaborative filtering_: The ratings provided by the like-minded users of a target user A are used in order to make the recommendations for A.

-ii) Item-based collaborative filtering: To make the rating predictions for target item B by user A, the first step is to determine a set S of items that are most similar to target item B.
+ii) _Item-based collaborative filtering_: To make the rating predictions for target item B by user A, the first step is to determine a set S of items that are most similar to target item B.